How to Use Pictalk AAC?

 Pictogram Actions

-1. Edit it (image, text, spoken language)
+1. Edit (image, text, oral speech)

-2. Delete it
+2. Delete

-3. Add it to the sidebar
+3. Add to the sidebar

 For a collection, here are the available actions: